 I want to talk about some of the disadvantages of electric cars for a minute, now.

 I'll let you in on the BIG secret of electric vehicles: An electric car conversion has almost none of the disadvantages you'll find in one of the neighborhood electric vehicles - those little cars sometimes unkindly referred to as "golf-carts on steroids".
-No, electric car conversions are the same as gas-burners in many respects - the insurance company will welcome you with open arms.
-The Department of Motor Vehicles doesn't treat you any differently.
+No, electric car conversions are the same as gas-burners in many respects - the insurance company will welcome you with open arms (mostly).
+The Department of Motor Vehicles doesn't treat you any differently (okay, maybe just a little).
 The police won't even notice you, except if you're speeding, which...

 ...you just might be; )